Semi-universality of CFT$_d$ entropy at large spin: Outline and summary of principal results

 The generalization of eqs.~\!\eqref{uniform} and \eqref{finansforentint} to higher dimensions (and to more asymmetric scaling limits) is rather straightforward.
 In \S \ref{gad} below, we work in $d=2n$ or $2n+1$ dimensions and study the limit in which $p$ out of its $n$ rotational angular velocities are scaled to unity while the other angular velocities, and the temperature, are held fixed; i.e.

 In this limit, we argue in \S \ref{gad} that $\ln Z$ (for any CFT$_d$) takes the form

-where $h(\beta,\omega_{p+1},\ldots,\omega_{n})$ is a non-universal, theory dependent function of its $n-p+1$ arguments.
+where $h(\beta,\omega_{p+1},\ldots,\omega_{n})$ is a non-universal, theory-dependent function of its $n-p+1$ arguments.
 As \eqref{zint} determines $\ln Z$ (a function of $n+1$ variables) in terms of an arbitrary function $h$ of $n-p+1$ variables, this equation, once again, has a semi-universal character.

 Upon taking the inverse Laplace transform of eq.~\!\eqref{zint}, we find that in the limit

 the entropy of every $CFT_d$ takes the scaling form

 where the $n-p+1$ variable function $S^{\rm int}$ is, once again, a sort of Legendre transform of the function $h$ (see \eqref{lgen}).